Are you on the lookout for some beautiful new patio ideas? With summer well and truly on its way, it's the perfect time to refresh your space.

 We've fallen completely in love with this raised patio area.
 It uses tiles to add pattern and highlight the different levels of the garden.

 Patterned floor tiles, usually the reserve of a kitchen or bathroom, help make this space feel like a room of its own and give it a slightly European vibe, too.
 A monochrome theme, set off by lush green foliage, completes the sophisticated scheme.

 Need more flooring inspiration?
 Our paving ideas have got you covered.

-To make the most of your patio, set it up for the evening as well as the day.
-Invest in some comfortable corner seating that doubles up as a great place to nap, string up some fairy or festoon lights, and add candles and lanterns – real or LED – for cosy mood lighting.
+To make the most of your patio ideas, set up the scene for the evening as well as the day.
+Invest in some comfortable corner seating that doubles up as a great place to nap, string up some fairy or festoon lights, and add candles and lanterns – real or LED – for cozy mood lighting.

 Then, for when the temperature cools, have plenty of cushions and throws to hand to snuggle up into.

 Outdoor dining ideas are all the rage right now, and it's a trend that's only going to get bigger.
-So, transform your patio into a place fit for a feast with a new table and chairs set-up.
+So, use patio ideas to create a place fit for a feast with a new table and chairs set-up.

 And check out that gorgeous ochre-hued wall – it adds an instant dose of sunshine to the scene, whatever the weather.
-Patio furniture is also a great way to add a splash of colour to a space, but if you're feeling a little less brave, channel your inner maximalist through bold patterned dinnerware instead.
+Patio furniture is also a great way to add a splash of color, but if you're feeling a little less brave, channel your inner maximalist through bold patterned dinnerware instead.